Learn how to calculate the calories needed for your diet

 Example

-He realizes the importance of eating to get good results, and so he decides to calculate how many calories he needs daily.
+He realizes the importance of nutrition to achieve good results, and therefore decides to calculate how many calories he needs daily.

 The account for Manuel is as follows.